 - Frederick’s Community Bridge, which appears to be a charming work of skilled masonry, is actually a complete illusion: a plain concrete bridge painted by hand by artist William Cochran and his assistants to look like an old stone bridge.
 Using advanced trompe l’oeil (“deceive the eye”) techniques, it took artists approximately four hours to paint each of the 2200 “stones.”

 - Farmers produce almost $100 million of agricultural products annually, according to the county Chamber of Commerce.

 - According to the county Chamber of Commerce, the county “is home to a nationally recognized public school system, the site of the state’s first charter school, and three institutions of higher education,” including Frederick Community College, Hood College, and Mount St. Mary’s University.

 - Frederick County is Maryland’s largest county in size at 664 square miles.

-Know of an interesting Frederick fact we should add onto this list?
-Send it to us via email at firstname.lastname@example.org and we’ll add it!
+Know of any fun Frederick facts that we missed?
+Send it to us via email at email@example.com and we’ll add it!